-Swiss Abroad part-time: the challenges of working in two countries
+Part-time Swiss Abroad: the challenges of working in two countries

 Juggling life in two countries might appear exciting, but it has its drawbacks.

 “We live between two worlds.
-Each time you return to one of them, you have to re-immerse yourself before you feel at home again,” said Marquez.
-Duforêt added that “people sometimes have the impression that we’re constantly on vacation.
+Each time you return to one of them, you have to re-immerse yourself before you feel at home again,” says Marquez.
+Duforêt adds that “people sometimes have the impression that we’re constantly on vacation.
 But that doesn’t reflect the reality at all”.

-Karin noted the fatigue and stress caused by preparations for relocating: “Nearly a year in advance, I had to go look for an apartment locally, find a sub-tenant for my home in Switzerland, and make the place habitable for someone else… When you leave for three months, it’s almost like moving, especially with a child!”
+Karin notes the fatigue and stress caused by preparations for relocating.
+“Nearly a year in advance, I had to go look for an apartment locally, find a sub-tenant for my home in Switzerland, and make the place habitable for someone else… When you leave for three months, it’s almost like moving, especially with a child!”

-Karin admits that her social life has suffered as a result of her prolonged absences: “The phase leading up to departure is so intense – between work, family life, and preparations – that there’s little time left for socialising with friends.”
+Karin admits that her social life has suffered as a result of her prolonged absences.
+“The phase leading up to departure is so intense – between work, family life, and preparations – that there’s little time left for socialising with friends.”

 Planning is key

-Töpperwien feels it is critical that part-time Swiss Abroad plan their careers carefully – and consult with an adviser specialising in international tax law and social-security law.
+Töpperwien feels it is critical that part-time Swiss Abroad plan their careers carefully – and consult with an adviser specialising in international tax law and social security law.

 Few experts understand the complex arrangements, especially when they involve countries outside the EU/EFTA zone.
 “Advice is therefore often expensive,” Töpperwien says, “but essential in order to avoid serious mistakes”.